andfanilo/cloudera-quickstartvm-tutorial/README.md

 _PS: if you still stuck on this tutorial, you can consult the [original piece](https://www.cloudera.com/developers/get-started-with-hadoop-tutorial/exercise-2.html) to start._

-* Import the data into HDFS, for example in `/user/cloudera/logs`.
+* Import the data into HDFS, for example inside the folder `/user/cloudera/logs`.
 * On HDFS, you can read the last data with `hdfs dfs -tail <path_to_file>`.
 Read the latest lines of the log file.
 What format is it ?
 How could you extract data from this ?

 #### Impala analysis